Самолеты (сортировка по:)

 A single radiator is mounted in front of the middle wing at the fuselage.
 The middle wing was mounted on the struts independent of the fuselage.

-Photographed at Aspern in 1918, the L 16 has minor modifications to the rudder.
+Photographed at Aspern in 1918, the Brandenburg L 16 had a slightly modified rudder.
+The middle wing, mounted on struts, was independent of the fuselage.
 The original photograph was printed on bubble paper.
 (AHT AL0579-067)

 W.Green, G.Swanborough - The Complete Book of Fighters